norepimorphism/regent/README.md

 [![docs.rs](https://docs.rs/regent/badge.svg)][docs]
 [![MPL-2.0 license](https://img.shields.io/github/license/norepimorphism/regent)](./LICENSE)

+> **⚠️ NOTICE: This README is Under Construction**
+>
+> This README is incomplete and describes a version of Regent which is not yet available on crates.io.

 *Regent* is an ecosystem of [Rust] crates for making bitfield structures.
 The sole API is the attribute macro `#[bitwise]`, which generates a struct of tightly packed, arbitrarily wide fields with accompanying constructors and accessor methods.

 [Rust]: https://www.rust-lang.org/